Legal affairs of Elon Musk: Legal matters after 2020

 In January 2024, Delaware Judge Kathaleen McCormick ruled in a 2018 lawsuit that Musk's $55 billion pay package from Tesla be rescinded.
 McCormick called the compensation granted by the company's board "an unfathomable sum" that was unfair to shareholders.
 In response to the ruling, Musk posted on X: "Never incorporate your company in the state of Delaware."
-A re-ratification shareholders' vote passed in mid-June 2024, although much follow-up litigation is expected, including a lawsuit filed by a Tesla investor beforehand that alleged Musk employed "coercive tactics" to move the vote in his favor.
+A re-ratification shareholders' vote passed in mid-June 2024.
+The Delaware Supreme Court overturned the decision in December 2025, restoring Musk's compensation package and awarding $1 in nominal damages.

-In February 2024 Musk sued OpenAI, its chief executive Sam Altman, and president Greg Brockman over the company violating its founding agreement by prioritizing profits over benefits to humanity.
+In February 2024 Musk sued OpenAI and its executives, including Sam Altman and president Greg Brockman, over the company violating its founding agreement by prioritizing profits over AI safety.
+On May 18, 2026, a jury decided in favor of OpenAI and its executives, finding that Musk's claims were barred by the statute of limitations.

 In June 2024, The Wall Street Journal reported Musk had a "romantic relationship" with a former intern at SpaceX, confirmed with affidavits supplied by the intern's lawyers who also represent Musk, and alleged that he had sexual relations with a woman who directly reported to him there.
 The article further alleges he also pursued sex with other SpaceX employees, and repeatedly asked an employee who reported directly to him to "have his babies".
 In the same month, eight ex-employees, the same eight who were previously fired for penning an anti-Musk letter at SpaceX, filed a lawsuit against Musk alleging sexual harassment.

 Also in June 2024, a former Twitter executive sued Musk for "cheating" him and other ousted executives out of $200 million in severance pay.

 In August 2024, Musk sued advertisers for a boycott of X (formerly Twitter).
 Later that month, Olympic boxer Imane Khelif filed a criminal complaint with the French police about cyber harassment against X over alleged "acts of aggravated cyber harassment", in which Musk was named.

 In October 2024, Musk and his America PAC were sued in Pennsylvania for allegedly operating an unlawful lottery before the 2024 US presidential election.
-In November 2024, he was sued again regarding the lottery and two US senators called for a probe into alleged contacts with Vladimir Putin.
-In August 2025, U.S. District Judge Robert Pitman allowed Jacqueline McAferty to proceed with her lottery over the lawsuit.
+In November 2024, he was sued again regarding the lottery.
+In August 2025, U.S. District Judge Robert Pitman allowed one of the lottery lawsuits to proceed.

-In February 2025, Ashley St. Clair filed suit against Musk alleging him to be the father of her child identified as R.S.C., born in September 2024.
-In her pleadings, St. Clair demanded a DNA test, an Order of Filiation (paternity), sole custody and child support.
+In February 2025, Ashley St. Clair filed suit against Musk alleging him to be the father of her child born in September 2024.
+St. Clair demanded a DNA test, a paternity test, sole custody and child support.
+He was later confirmed to be the father.

+In March 2026, a jury in San Francisco, California ruled that Musk misled Twitter investors before his $44 billion purchase.
+The verdict could result in shareholders being awarded from $3 to $8 a day for damages, which plaintiffs' lawyers said may total $2.1 billion.
+The ruling cleared Musk of a more serious "scheming to defraud" charge.